opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Defining read-only roles

-A read-only role grants users the ability to read data from the OpenSearch cluster, but not to modify or delete any data.
-The read-only role is useful for scenarios where you want to provide access to data for reporting, analysis, or visualization purposes, without allowing modifications to the data or the cluster itself.
+A read-only role grants a user the ability to read data from the OpenSearch cluster but not to modify or delete any data.
+The read-only role is useful when you want to provide access to data for reporting, analysis, or visualization purposes without allowing modifications to the data or the cluster itself.
 This maintains data integrity and prevents accidental or unauthorized changes.

-As with any role in OpenSearch, read-only roles can be configured using the following methods:
+As with any role in OpenSearch, a read-only role can be configured using the following methods:

 - Using OpenSearch Dashboards
 - Modifying the `yml` configuration files
 - Using the Cluster Settings API

-The most user-friendly approach for getting familiar with roles and role mappings is to use OpenSearch Dashboards.
-The interface simplifies the creation of roles and assign those roles to users., with an easy-to-navigate workflow.
+The simplest way to get familiar with roles and role mappings is to use OpenSearch Dashboards.
+The interface simplifies creating roles and assigning those roles to users, with an easy-to-navigate workflow.
 { .tip}

 ### Defining a basic read-only role

-To create a basic read-only role that allows users to access OpenSearch Dashboards, view existing dashboards and visualizations, and query different indexes, use the following permissions.
+To create a basic read-only role that allows a user to access OpenSearch Dashboards, view existing dashboards and visualizations, and query different indexes, use the following permissions.
 These permissions give the user access to all tenants and indexes on the cluster.

 #### Cluster permission

-For a user requiring read-only access to cluster-wide resources, such as visualization or dashboards, add the `cluster_composite_ops_ro` permission to that user's role.
+For a user requiring read-only access to cluster-wide resources, such as visualizations or dashboards, add the `cluster_composite_ops_ro` permission to that user's role.

 #### Index permission

-For a user requiring access to view visualizations, they also will require access to the index used to create the visualization.
-To give a user read-only access to all indexes, specify all (`*`) under the **Index** drop-down and **Read** in **Index Permissions**.
+A user requiring access to view visualizations will also require access to the index used to create the visualization.
+To give a user read-only access to all indexes, specify all (`*`) under the **Index** dropdown and **Read** in **Index Permissions**.

 #### Tenant permissions